- Overview

 From Kyoto’s temples to Hiroshima’s history and Kyushu’s gateway cities, western Japan offers incredible variety.
 The JR West Pass allows you to explore this region efficiently—without paying for unnecessary nationwide coverage.

-Choosing the right JR West Pass based on your itinerary can save thousands of yen, simplify travel, and let you focus on the experience rather than ticket logistics.
+Choosing the right JR West Pass in 2026 based on your itinerary can save thousands of yen, simplify travel, and eliminate unnecessary ticket purchases.